yatinappsmith/actions-cache/README.md

 When your workflow grows and you add more checks, you will want to split up your jobs.
 Using the cache you can share dependencies across multiple jobs efficiently.

-This moves the `install` step to its own job and reads dependencies from cache when it gets time to build the app.
-The cache can be read in multiple jobs simultaneously.
+This moves the `install` step to its own job and restores dependencies from cache when it gets time to build the app.
+The cache can be restored in multiple jobs simultaneously.

 ```yaml
 name: Build app